 By default the GATK assumes that base quality scores start at Q0 == ASCII 33 according to the SAM specification.
 However, encoding in some datasets (especially older Illumina ones) starts at Q64.
 This argument will fix the encodings on the fly (as the data is read in) by subtracting 31 from every quality score.
 Note that this argument should NEVER be used by default; you should only use it when you have confirmed that the quality scores in your data are not in the correct encoding.

 GATK key file required to run with -et NO_ET

-Please see the online documentation FAQs for more details on the key system and how to request a key.
+Please see the "phone_home" argument below and the online documentation FAQs for more details on the key system and how to request a key.

 Global Qscore Bayesian prior to use for BQSR